Technigo/project-todos/README.md

 Now coding!
 After rendering the initial state todos, I coded one action at a time until they were all in place.
 Styling happened last with a mobile first approach and using styled components.

-Next up: put more time into styling and make it responsive (look better on desktop and tablet), create custom alerts using Sweet Alert when clicking on the removal button for a todo.
+Next up: put more time into styling and make it responsive (look better on desktop and tablet), create custom alerts using Sweet Alert when clicking on the removal button for a todo, and when trying to add an empty todo.

 ## View it live